Math and Money Fun for Students

 Multiplication and Division

 Multiplication and division are very fast forms of addition and subtraction.
 For instance, 5 x 5 is the same as 5 + 5 + 5 + 5 + 5, but it's a lot quicker to write 5 x 5.
-Rather than having to add up or count out stacks of things, multiplication allows people to get solutions faster.
+Rather than adding up or counting stacks of things, multiplication allows people to get solutions faster.
 Division is the opposite of multiplication: While multiplication adds groups of numbers, division splits a larger number into smaller groups.
+Again, building and encouraging these math skills in young students will lay the foundation for the rest of their lives and eventually help to set them up for success in future money matters and situations.

 Problem-Solving

 Problem-solving is a workout for your brain.
 Looking at different problems and finding solutions to them helps active minds make new connections.
-This promotes learning and helps to slow down the negative effects of age on cognitive ability.
+This promotes learning and helps slow down age's adverse effects on cognitive ability.
 Having fun while working out the brain makes it even easier and more fun.

 Shopping and Spending

 Shopping and spending can be fun, but it's not so fun when the money runs out.
 One of the most important uses of math is helping to budget money.
-Everyone has living expenses, and some of these are fixed costs, while others will change.
+Everyone has living expenses, some of which are fixed costs, while others will change.
 Some expenses are necessities, and others are useful but not essential.
-Being able to create a budget that takes into account all living expenses allows people to build up their savings, make investments, and plan for their future.
+Creating a budget that considers all living expenses allows people to build up their savings, make investments, and plan for their future.
 Creating and sticking to a budget is one of the best ways to build wealth and become financially independent.
 Saving now can ensure a healthy financial future.

 Let us know if you have any other recommendations for math and money resources as we actively update this page when we come across new ones.